Make it repairable

 To explain a super complex subject in a super concise way, these are the key findings:

 The insights lead to the creation of 9 personas, the first link between identity and repairs.
 The personas are a major key in developing the framework.
-Not only are they an excellent way for Dometic to identify with their customers, but also a way for the first time, link their identities as people and campers to their repair persona.
-The 9 personas are structured as a matrix based on the camping insights, and described as a camping x product x repair matrix.
+Not only are they an excellent way for Dometic to identify with their customers, but also a way for the first time, to link their identities as people and campers to their repair persona.
+The 9 personas are structured as a matrix based on the camping insights and described as a camping x product x repair matrix.